 Through Rutgers University - New Brunswick, candidates may seek initial teacher licensure through one of three pathways.
-First, candidates may seek licensure along with a master's degree in education through the Rutgers Graduate School of Education (GSE), either in the 5-year program (for Rutgers undergraduates), or the post-baccalaureate program.
-Teacher preparation programs at the GSE include the following disciplines: Agriculture (in conjunction with the School of Environmental and Biological Sciences), Biology, Dance (in conjunction with Mason Gross School of the Arts), Elementary (with options for P-3 and Middle School Subject Matter Specialization), English, Language - World Language and ESL, Mathematics, Physics/Physical Science, Social Studies, and Special Education (with Elementary certification).
+First, candidates may seek licensure along with a master's degree in education through the Rutgers Graduate School of Education (GSE), either in the 5-year program (for Rutgers undergraduates) or the post-baccalaureate program.
+Teacher preparation programs at the GSE include the following disciplines: Agriculture (in conjunction with the School of Environmental and Biological Sciences), Biology, Dance (in conjunction with Mason Gross School of the Arts), Elementary (with options for P-3, Middle School Subject Matter Specialization, and starting in 2025-2026, ESL), English, Language - World Language and ESL, Mathematics, Physics/Physical Science, Social Studies, and Special Education (with Elementary certification).
 Second, Rutgers offers one undergraduate program that leads to licensure and a bachelor's degree - the Music education program through Mason Gross School of the Arts.
-Finally, candidates may be the teacher of record in a classroom while completing requirements of the Rutgers alternate route program run through the GSE.
+Finally, candidates may be the teacher of record in a classroom while completing requirements of the Rutgers Alternate Route program run through the GSE.

-Through Rutgers GSE, candidates may seek advanced certificates, in some cases in conjunction with a master's degree in education, in the following areas: Bilingual/Bicultural Education (BBE), English as a Second Language (ESL), Learning Disabilities Teacher-Consultant (LDTC), Preschool through Grade 3 (P-3), Principal, Reading Specialist, School Administrator, Supervisor, Teacher Leadership and Teacher of Students with Disabilities (TOSD).
+Through Rutgers GSE, candidates may seek advanced certificates, in some cases in conjunction with a master's degree in education, in the following areas: Bilingual/Bicultural Education (BBE), English as a Second Language (ESL), Learning Disabilities Teacher-Consultant (LDTC), Preschool through Grade 3 (P-3), Principal, Reading Specialist, School Administrator, Supervisor, Teacher Leadership (not currently accepting applications) and Teacher of Students with Disabilities (TOSD).
+All abovementioned programs are accredited by CAEP as of fall 2021.

-This report includes internal data as well as proprietary test results and statewide data provided by the New Jersey Department of Education (NJDOE), collected and analyzed by Rutgers.
+This report includes internal data as well as proprietary test results and statewide data provided by the New Jersey Department of Education (NJDOE), collected and analyzed by Rutgers GSE.

 Each year the NJDOE releases Educator Preparation Provider (EPP) Performance Reports, to share the available state data on novice teachers that each EPP in the state recommended for certification who were hired by a New Jersey (NJ) public school.
-This CAEP Annual Report shows the most recent information provided by NJDOE - the 2022 reports released in fall 2023 - about Rutgers traditional initial licensure program graduates who received a Certificate of Eligibility with Advanced Standing (CEAS) - completers of the first two pathways described above.
+This CAEP Annual Report shows the most recent information provided by NJDOE - the 2023 reports released in fall 2024 - about Rutgers traditional initial licensure (degree program) graduates who received a Certificate of Eligibility with Advanced Standing (CEAS) - completers of the first two pathways described above.
 The NJDOE report is entitled "Rutgers University GSE New Brunswick - CEAS".
 The NJDOE also creates a companion report, which includes data for all EPPs whose programs lead to a CEAS, entitled "NJ CEAS Providers".
 This allows Rutgers to compare its data with statewide data.
-In the past, the NJDOE has provided a report about Rutgers alternate route program completers, however they did not produce this report for 2022.
-Finally, the NJDOE produces a report for all Certificate of Eligibility (CE) programs including the Rutgers alternate route program.
+In the past, the NJDOE had provided a report about Rutgers alternate route program completers, however they did not produce this report for 2023.
+Instead, they made specific evaluation and employment data available upon request.
+Finally, the NJDOE produces a report for all Certificate of Eligibility (CE) programs, inclusive of the Rutgers alternate route program.
 This report is entitled "NJ CE Providers".